OleksandrDetsyk/Portfolio/README.md

-# Analytics Engineer's Portfolio, Oleksandr Detsyk
+# Data Engineer's Portfolio, Oleksandr Detsyk
 ## About me
 Greetings!
 Greetings!
 I am Oleksandr, an analytics engineer with a background in fintech, data analysis, and financial modeling.
 I believe in building an interconnected lattice of knowledge, which is why this portfolio features projects spanning Data Engineering, Data Analysis, and Quantitative Analysis.